sungsoo-ahn/2025/_posts/2025-04-28-is-mappo-all-you-need.md

 <div class="caption">
     (c) IPPO vs MAPPO results for SMAC (from the Figure 2 in <d-cite key="de2020independent"></d-cite>), the data in the table represents the win rate.
-    Due to the optimization of hyperparameter tuning in our experiments, the win rates in our results differ slightly from this figure.
+    Due to the issues with hyperparameter tuning, the win rates in our results differ slightly from this figure.
 </div>

 <div class="center">